-I am not sure if I should disclosure this embarrassing fact about my Catholic education but for the sake of today’s story I think it is necessary.
-I never even heard of St. Athanasius- my now favorite Catholic saint—during my formative years in Catholic education!
+I never even heard of Saint Athanasius during my formative years in Catholic education.
+Now he’s my favorite Catholic saint!
 I first learned of Athanasius when I was taking a Master’s course on the Trinity.
 With today being the feast day of St. Athanasius I want to share three key things about his life that make him my favorite saint of all-time!

 I believe in one God, the Father Almighty, Maker of heaven and earth, and of all things visible and invisible.
 And in one Lord Jesus Christ, the only-begotten Son of God, begotten of the Father before all worlds; God of God, Light of Light, very God of very God; begotten, not made, being of one substance with the Father, by whom all things were made.

-- Promoter of Holiness: The last reason that St. Athanasius is my favorite saint is his promotion of sanctity.
-Besides championing orthodoxy at the Council of Nicea, Athanasius is maybe most well-known for his support of asceticism.
+The last reason that St. Athanasius is my favorite saint is his promotion of sanctity.
+Besides championing orthodoxy at the Council of Nicaea, Athanasius is maybe most well-known for his support of asceticism.
 Athanasius wrote Life of St. Antony—which become a best-seller in his time—and helped spread the acetic movement throughout the Church.
-I was drawn to the witness of St. Antony’s life of holiness when I read his biography by St. Athanasius and I am grateful for this gift!
+I was drawn to the witness of St. Antony’s life of holiness when I read his biography by St. Athanasius.
+I am grateful for this gift!

-As long as I live I hope to make up for my early years without knowledge of St. Athanasius—nicknamed the “Pillar of Orthodoxy”—by spreading his story in as many ways possible.
+I hope to make up for my early years without knowledge of St. Athanasius—nicknamed the “Pillar of Orthodoxy”—by spreading his story in as many ways possible.
 I will be sure to wrote more about him in the future.
-If you have time today please think about reading the divine office today for his feast day and thanking God for Athanasius’ gift of courage in standing up for truth and for having such a cool name to say as well.
-J May God continue to grant us courage in promoting the truth of the Gospel!
+If you have time today, please think about reading the divine office today for his feast day and thanking God for Athanasius’ gift of courage in standing up for truth and for having such a cool name to say as well.
+May God continue to grant us courage in promoting the truth of the Gospel!